gavinsawyer/ngx-firebase-web-authn/libs/browser/README.md

 ```
 `createUserWithPasskey` and `signInWithPasskey` should only be used when a user is not signed in or is signed in anonymously.
 Users are signed in anonymously first, which may make data disappear before the passkey window appears and is completed.

-Also note that `displayName` is not stored except in the passkey, and can be changed by the user.
+Also note that `name` is not stored except in the passkey, and can be changed by the user without the app being able to know.
 Once users are signed in, your app should create a document in a separate `users`/`profiles` collection to store user information.

 Designed to be used just like native Firebase Authentication providers:
 ```ts